AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/building-mobile-extensions.md

 Before you build an extension, complete the following tasks:

-### Ensure that you are using the Adobe Experience Platform SDKs.
+### Ensure that you are using the Adobe Experience Platform SDKs

   Extensions extend the behavior of these SDKs.

-### Ensure that you can accomplish your goals only by using an extension.
+### Ensure that you can accomplish your goals only by using an extension

   To determine your goals, think about the following questions: